Observe and Report - Clouds Protocol

 CERES data Matches:

 To match CERES data, we ask that you make your cloud observations within +/- 15 minutes of your overpass schedule, meaning the passage of a CERES instrument over your part of the world.
 This is because clouds change on the timescale of minutes.
-The CERES instrument rides on three satellites Terra, Aqua, and NPP.
+The CERES instrument rides on two satellites that we match to, Terra and NOAA-20.
 The Terra overpass is in the morning, generally between 10 am and noon.
-The Aqua and NPP overpasses are in the afternoon, generally between 1 and 3 pm.
+The NOAA-20 overpass is in the afternoon, generally between 1 and 3 pm.